 Not to mention the cute pier in wood or the one partly in concrete … both just invite you to create the perfect vacation picture.

 Since the temperature at night was still flirting with temperatures just below freezing.
 I was pleased with the choice of campsite.
-This allowed us to keep the temperature in the cover tent around 15°C at night with an electric fire and kept the moisture out.
+This allowed us to keep the temperature in the rooftop tent around 15°C at night with an electric fire and also kept the moisture out.

-The only drawback was that the shower building had no heating and was an open building … but you can’t have everything…and fair is fair we are not here for the luxury are we?
+The only drawback was that the shower building had no heating and was an open building … but you can’t have everything… fair is fair we are not here for the luxury, are we?

-The day after the arrival I also had all the time to check the vehicle once more before boarding….
+The day after the arrival I also had all the time to check my vehicle once more before boarding ….
 And away we went towards ‘Port de Cherbourg